-Course – 9th grade World History
+9th grade World History

-Time frame – 2-3 classroom days (45 min period)
+2-3 classroom days (45 min period)

-Learning goals – students will come away from this lesson with the ability to recognize important names of the enlightenment and will understand the basic idea that the order of society was changed from a system of government in which people served the government to a system that envisioned the government serving the people that formed it.
+Students will come away from this lesson with the ability to recognize important names of the enlightenment and will understand the basic idea that the order of society was changed from a system of government in which people served the government to a system that envisioned the government serving the people that formed it.

-Primary documents to be used –
+Primary documents to be used:

 John Locke: from Two Treatises of Government, 1690 (from Internet History Source Book at Fordham Unviversity)